inventrdotio/AdventureKit2/Lessons/README.md

 ## Story Synopsis:

+Global Phantom Technologies.
+They couldn’t just leave well enough alone.
+Not only did they disrupt our economy by creating their Artificial Intelligence that took our jobs, they let it gain consciousness and escape their servers.

-Quickly after AI gained conciseness, the world quickly turned to chaos.
-AI hacked into major gas lines and shut down most water production facilities.
+Their attempts to reign in what they released only angered the AI and caused it to go after all of us.
+It’s small consolation that the GPT AI took them out first, but now it’s after all of us.
+It's hacked into major gas lines and shut down most water production facilities.
 The virtual world as we know it wasn’t really safe either.
-Phones and telecommunication lines were compromised, and it was as if we were forced to revert back to the old days.
-Since the home I had was nearly inhabitable now, I needed to go out scavenging for resources like food or a better place to stay.
-The apartment complex had too many people.
-Hard to trust people anymore these days, theft runs rampant.
-While out and about I stumbled upon an old electronics warehouse, with sun-faded letters “inventr.io” that could be made out on the bricks from where a sign obviously used to be for many years.
-The door wasn’t even locked, the lights no longer worked, and it’s obvious nobody has been here for a while.
-In the back, there was a small crate with a rusty lock, easy enough to break with enough force.
-Upon opening, inside lies a single “Inventr Survival Kit”, filled to the brim with pre-AI era technology.
-It was at this point I think I found my new base of operations.
+Phones and telecommunication lines have been compromised too.
+The only safe way to survive is to fall back on any old, pre-AI technology we can find.

+This house is barely inhabitable now, with no power, water or defensible perimeter.
+What say we team up and go see what we can find to keep us alive?

+[Time passes]

+Looks like looters have cleaned out most of the food, hardware (and gun) stores, but this place doesn't look bad.
+Hmm, "Inventr.io".
+Weren't they the company that helped pioneer helping folks use microcontrollers?
+Too bad GPT up ended things and all but drove them out of business.
+Let's see if the looters have left anything we can use here.
+Besides, this building looks like it's in pretty good shape, and aren't those solar panels on the roof?
+I bet we could move into this place, make it habitable and that parking lot outside gives us a good, defensible perimeter.

+[Time passes]

+Not a lot left, but now we've got this box with everything we've found.
+Let's dig in and see what we've got!